 Kefir is growing in popularity, popping up in almost every grocery store.
 If you’re not familiar with kefir, it’s a fermented drink that contains a symbiotic culture of yeast and bacteria, similar to how you would make sourdough bread.
-However, it does contain a fair amount of carbs for those following a low carb or keto diet.
+That leads us to question is kefir keto friendly?

-Kefir and water kefir can be consumed on a ketogenic diet within moderation.
+Yes, you can consume kefir and kefir water in moderation on keto .
 An average glass (8 oz) of kefir has the same amount of carbs as a glass of milk with 10 grams of net carbohydrates.
 However, this amount is reduced further through longer fermentation.

 In this article, I’ll go over what kefir is and its health benefits, how to reduce the number of carbs, and alternatives that are even more keto-friendly.

 Keto-friendly is just another way of saying whether or not a food is generally ok to eat because no food is inherently keto or not keto.
 Foods aren’t “keto” since keto is a metabolic state achieved by limiting carbohydrates under a certain amount, which is different for everyone.

 On average, an 8 oz. serving of kefir from most brands contain ~10 to 13 grams of net carbs.
 Since most people following a ketogenic diet limit carbohydrates between 20 and 50 grams of net carbs, kefir fits the bill as it falls under that threshold.